Texas Instruments wants to hand more cash back to shareholders

-SAN FRANCISCO (Reuters) - Texas Instruments (TXN.O) said on Thursday it plans to return more cash to its shareholders, expanding a capital management policy that has helped boost the chipmaker’s stock to its highest level in more than a decade.
+SAN FRANCISCO, March 13 (Reuters) - Texas Instruments said on Thursday it plans to return more cash to shareholders, expanding a capital management policy that has helped boost the chipmaker’s stock to its highest level in more than a decade.

 Improved manufacturing efficiencies mean Texas Instruments will now be able to turn between 20 percent and 30 percent of its revenue into free cash flow, Chief Financial Officer Kevin March said on a conference call with analysts.